janellealmonte/Project1/README.md

 # Welcome to My Tech Journey! 🚀

 Hello, tech enthusiasts and fellow explorers!
 Thank you for visiting my repository.
-I'm Janelle Almonte, a recent graduate with a strong drive to expand my knowledge and skills in the ever-evolving world of technology.
+I'm Janelle Almonte, a recent graduate of the Computer Systems Technician program.
+I have a strong drive to expand my knowledge and skills in the ever-evolving world of technology.

 🔍 Within this GitHub repository, you'll discover a carefully curated collection of my coding expeditions, projects, and experiments.